davidseve/cloud-native-deployment-strategies/README.md

 ## Deployment Strategies

-Those are the different `Cloud Native` deployment strategies that we have develop, you can click on each one and test it.
+Those are the different `Cloud Native` deployment strategies that we have developed, you can click on each one and test it.

 - [Blue/Green using **Openshift Pipelines**](/blue-green-pipeline)
 - [Blue/Green using **Argo Rollouts**](/blue-green-argo-rollouts)